1. Why Charleston Angel Partners?

 4. What is the vetting process for a company applying to pitch?

 After submitting to pitch online, companies receive an email with recommended presentation tips and due diligence package expectations.
 After an initial phone call with an Executive Administrator to review viability, a company may be asked to come pitch to Charleston Angel Partners members.
-After a 15-minute presentation and a 15-minute Q&A, Charleston Angel Partner members will decide whether to pass, track, or pursue a company.
+After a 15-minute presentation and a 15-minute question and answer session, Charleston Angel Partner members will decide whether to pass, track, or pursue a company.

 5. After pitching, what is the due diligence process that the companies undergo?